AuReMe/esmecata/README.md

 ## Installation

-**Warning**: due to change in sqlite, ete3 is no more working.
-To continue working, EsMeCaTa now uses ete4.
+**Warning**: due to change in sqlite, there is issue when using ete3 from PyPI.
+To continue working, EsMeCaTa now relies on ete4.
 For all use of EsMeCaTa, you have to install ete4.
-But ete4 is not yet available on pip or conda, so you have to install it from its github repository with the command:
+But ete4 is not yet available on PyPI or conda, so you have to install it from its github repository with the command:

 ```pip install git+https://github.com/etetoolkit/ete.git@a96d66643b7dd53c1d60968b610c5cd6c9497a9c```